ktafakkori/feloopy/docs/concepts/sets.md

+One of the fundamental concepts in decision science, optimization, or operations research, is the definition of sets.
+Any decision environment (virtual or real) consists of sets; elements that eventually have meaningful mathematical/statistical relations to be logically modeled by an expert, with the hope of creating a feasible region, that lets us search for an optimal decision.

 This section outlines the process of defining sets within any decision environment.
 Initially, it's necessary to instantiate a data toolkit, which facilitates dataset manipulation.
 Notably, sets are integral components of your data.
 The coding procedure of sets begins as follows:

 ```py